NOC-OI/shell-extras/_episodes/09-awk.md

 In this case, we specify the pattern before the instructions: only lines starting with the text "ATOM".
 As you remember, ^ means "at the beginning of the line".

-We can specify more that one pattern:
+We can specify more than one pattern:

 ~~~ {.bash}
 awk '/^ATOM/ {print $7,$8,$9} /^HEADER/ {print $NF}' example.pdb